NBISweden/grave/README.md

 - `Minigraph-Cactus` requires at least one [reference sample](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#Reference-Sample), usually the most contiguous reference assembly, e.g.: `cactus-pangenome --reference GRCh38`

-- If your graph has a single reference sample, you can skip this section
+- If your graph has a single reference sample, you can skip this section.

 - Paths through the reference sample are called _reference paths_.
 Unless configured otherwise, `grave` will assume __a single reference sample__, and use rational defaults that assume the same, for example `surject` will transform GAM alignments to linear BAM relative to __all reference paths__ in the graph.
-If there is more than one reference sample in the graph, this will cause undesirable outputs in certain steps, and errors in others
+If there is more than one reference sample in the graph, this will cause undesirable outputs in certain steps, and errors in others.

-- Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `grave` with `--multiple_references`, and to provide one or more `.paths` files
+- Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `grave` with `--multiple_references`, and to provide one or more `.paths` files.

-- Each `.paths` file contains a list of the reference paths in one reference sample, with one path name per line
+- Each `.paths` file contains a list of the reference paths in one reference sample, with one path name per line.

 - __The name of the `.paths` file matters__: the prefix must match a reference sample name provided in the `seqFile` of `Minigraph-Cactus`, and the suffix must be `.paths`, e.g.: `GRCh38.paths`, `chimp.paths`, and `gorilla.paths`